seibelsh/sgamesolver/docs/source/defining_games.rst

         - State transitions

-          - As mentioned, there is an alternative syntax if all transitions are deterministic: You can then replace all "phi\_"-columns by a single column called "to_state" which just contains the label of the resulting state.
+          - As mentioned, there is an alternative syntax that is useful if transitions are deterministic or sparse
+          - You can then replace all "phi\_"-columns by a single column called "to_state"
+          - The "to_state"-column should contain either

+            - simply the label of the resulting state, if the transition is deterministic
+            - a string that lists all possible successor states with their respective probabilities.
+              Use a colon to separate state label and probability, and a comma before listing the next state.
+              Example: ``label_A: 0.4, label_X: 0.1, label_E: 0.25``.
+            - States can be ordered whichever way you like, and whether and how you use whitespace is irrelevant.
+            - In this format, a pair of surrounding curly braces (``{ }``) is ignored if present; the same holds for double quotes (``" "``) surrounding state labels.
+The example above is thus the same as ``{"label_A" : 0.4, "label_X" : 0.1, "label_E" : 0.25}``.
+(This rule makes it easy to use JSON-formatted data for this column.)
+            - (Note that state labels of course can not contain colons or commas if using this format.)

-            The section on the dynamic variation of the Rock Paper Scissors game (see :doc:`defining_games_example_simple_stochastic_game`)
-            discusses both options.
+          - The section on the dynamic variation of the Rock Paper Scissors game (see :doc:`defining_games_example_simple_stochastic_game`) discusses both options.
             But don't mix formats: sGameSolver will raise an error if